-- a.
-Establish how many shower outlets are present in the dwelling, Noutlets (including in the count any instantaneous electric showers), and their flow rates in litres per minute using Table J4.
+- Hot water used for mixer showers for worksheet (42a)m - Establish how many shower outlets are present in the dwelling, Noutlets (including in the count any instantaneous electric showers), and their flow rates in litres per minute using Table J4.
 Provision for as many shower outlets as required should be made in software. - b.
 Establish whether any baths are present in the dwelling. - c.
 Calculate the number of showers taken per day

+Nshower =

+$$0.45 \text{ N} + 0.65$$

+(if any baths also present)

-= 0.58 N + 0.83 (if no baths are present) = 0 (if no shower outlets in the dwelling)
+= $0.58 \text{ N} + 0.83$ (if no baths are present)

+= 0 (if no shower outlets in the dwelling)

+where N is the assumed number of occupants from Table 1b